wangsiping97/wangsiping97.github.io/15618/proposal/index.md

 ### Locality / Communication-to-computation Ratio

-Since all time steps share the same variables `W`, `U`, and/or `V`, ideally these variables (matrices) might be able to stay in memory for frequent updates so that the temporal locality will be good.
+Since all time steps share the same variables `W`, `U`, and/or `V`, ideally these variables (matrices) might be able to stay in memory for updates per iteration so that the temporal locality will be good.
 However, in the training phase, every training data needs to go through the model once per iteration.
 Therefore, large training samples will result in more communication since the data cannot fit in the cache/memory, and the locality will be bad.

 ### Divergent Execution

-There is no divergent execution for both GRU and GRU-D. For GRU, all training data go through the same model, and all time steps with the model share the same computation graph.
+There is no divergent execution for both GRU and GRU-D. For GRU, all training data go through the same model, and all time steps within the model share the same computation graph.
 For GRU-D, masking is introduced such that masked inputs still join the same computation flow as unmasked inputs.

 ## Resources & Platform Choice

 We plan to use **C++** as the programming language and will use **OpenMP** and **CUDA** to parallelize our code.
-We will start from implementing a sequential version of GRU from scratch, and try to parallelize the model.
+We will start from implementing a sequential version of GRU from scratch, and then try to parallelize the model.
 After this step, we will expand our code to optimize GRU-D as well.
 For both GRU and GRU-D, we will follow the original papers to implement the models.
 We will need access to machines with GPUs and multi-core CPUs so that we can try to exploit the parallelism as much as possible.

 ## Goals & Deliverables